 Marking 1465 days of continuous protests on Sunday (21st Feb), the families of the disappeared, stated that the resolution “upsets Tamils and does not offer any respect to the victims and the dead”.

-The families of the disappeared secretary, Gopalakrishnan Rajkumar said, “We regret that the initial resolution of the UNHCR did not address the need for the ICC and a referendum.
+The families of the disappeared secretary, Gopalakrishnan Rajkumar said, “We regret that the initial resolution of the UNHRC did not address the need for the ICC and a referendum.
 In their resolution, nothing was mentioned about Tamils.”

 Rajkumar highlighted that former Special Assistant to the Commissioner General of The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), Charles Petrie also expressed his disappointment.
 “He issued a statement saying the United Nations (UN) does not have the courage to punish Sri Lanka.”